Canadian Investment Performance Council (CIPC)

 Nomination Form

-Want to contribute to promotion of GIPS, industry standards, and become a part of a community advocating for best practices in performance measurement/management?
+Want to contribute to promotion of the GIPS standards, industry standards, and become a part of a community advocating for best practices in investment performance measurement/management?

 Nomination Form